Pango, CSS and Application

 // Pango font description to CSS style string

-// Returned string is owned by caller.
-The caller should free it when it is useless.
+// The returned string is owned by caller.
+The caller should free it when it is no longer needed.

 pfd2css (PangoFontDescription *pango_font_desc) {